Building Approval Process - Advice Notes

 The roles and responsibilities of the four key players (the applicant, builder, building surveyor & permit authority) are outlined in the table here.

 Applications for building, demolition, and occupancy permits, or building approval certificates, can be submitted:

 - In person by visiting the Shire of Ashburton Administration Building, Lot 246 Poinicana Street, Tom Price;

-- Via post to the Building Services Department, PO Box 567 TOM PRICE WA 6751 or
+- Via post to the Property and Development Services Department, PO Box 567 TOM PRICE WA 6751 or

 Be aware of timeframe